Lausanne Metro: Line M1

-The Line M1 is a 7.8-kilometre (4.8 mi) long light rail metro line which links Lausanne-Flon, in the centre of Lausanne, to Renens, to the west of the agglomeration.
-The line serves an important purpose as it goes through the Lausanne campus, making it a crucial transport method for students accessing their university.
+The Line M1 is 7.8 km long and links Lausanne-Flon, in the centre of Lausanne, to Renens, to the west of the agglomeration.
+It serves an important purpose as it goes through the Lausanne campus, making it a crucial method of transportation for students accessing their university.
+Opened in 1991, the line was branded TSOL (Tramway du sud-ouest lausannois) until 2000 when it was rebranded to its current name.